SparqNet/sparq-docs/SparqStyleGuide_en-US.md

 If you need to, do it but *please* leave a comment above it so the real type is known.

-## Const correctness

-TODO: this is a PITA to analyze but there's a *lot* of `const`s everywhere in code, maybe most of them are unnecessary but I lack knowledge on that so I can't tell

 ## Comments

 **Write self-documenting code, but DO comment it when required, just don't overdo it**.
 Use your discernment.
 Comments should *complement* code, not turn it into a [word soup](https://i.ytimg.com/vi/wLZ01zcwbr0/hqdefault.jpg).